BlueBrain/nexus/src/main/paradox/docs/tutorial/getting-started/quick-start/index.md

 ### Install and setup the Nexus CLI

-Since the CLI is written in python, you may want to create a virtual env for a clean set up.
+Since the CLI is written in python, you may want to create a virtualenv for a clean set up.
 To do so, Conda can be used.
 If you don't have it installed follow the instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

 ```shell
 conda create -n nexus-cli python=3.5